npezza93/redi_search/README.md

 require 'redi_search'
 ```

-Once required you'll need to configure it with your Redis configuration.
-If
+Once the gem is installed and required you'll need to configure it with your
-you're on Rails, this should go in an initializer
+Redis configuration.
+If you're on Rails, this should go in an initializer
 (`config/initializers/redi_search.rb`)

 ```ruby